PhD Handbook

 Committee Members

 Committee members are typically selected because of their areas of expertise, because students believe that they can work successfully with these faculty members, and because candidates anticipate that these faculty will be responsible and responsive during the dissertation process.
-See Appendix VI in the KUSSW PhD Students Team for the Dissertation Proposal Planning Form that asks for each member to be identified.
+See Appendix 6 in the SSW PhD Students Teams Site for the Dissertation Proposal Planning Form that asks for each member to be identified.

-Per KU policy, the comprehensive oral examination covers the major field and any extra-departmental work for which the program wishes to hold the aspirant responsible.
-Within the School of Social Welfare, the function of the dissertation proposal/oral comprehensive exam is to ensure students demonstrate competency in their area of scholarly interest and capacity to move forward with designing and executing independent research with current relevance to social work and social justice.
+Per KU policy, the Comprehensive Oral Examination covers the major field and any extra-departmental work for which the program wishes to hold the aspirant responsible.
+Within the School of Social Welfare, the function of the Dissertation Proposal/Comprehensive Oral Exam is to ensure students demonstrate competency in their area of scholarly interest and capacity to move forward with designing and executing independent research with current relevance to social work and social justice.

 To begin the process, the student meets with the Dissertation Chair and methodologist to develop a proposal for the dissertation.
 Other members may be consulted as needed.
-In order to facilitate timely completion, students and their advisors are required to use the Dissertation Proposal Planning Form (Appendix VI) and to submit it to the PhD Program office within one month of completing the Integrative Paper.
+To facilitate timely completion, students and their advisors are required to use the Dissertation Proposal Planning Form (Appendix 6 in the SSW PhD Students Teams Site) and to submit it to the PhD Program office within one month of completing the Integrative Paper.

 When the proposal is acceptable to the Chair and the methodologist, all committee members should be given at least two weeks to review it prior to the oral defense.
 The student and Chair will set a date, time and place for the committee to meet.
 Students must notify, via email, the PhD Program Office of these arrangements and committee members’ names, at least four weeks in advance of the defense.